 Data for Solar Heat Harvesting Systems in the charts was derived from a thermodynamics equation shown below.

-Typical average annual air temperatures differences achieved by our Solar Space Heating systems range from 5 to 10°c and efficiencies achieved range from 30 to more than 100.
+Typical average annual attic/conservatory – room air temperature differences during the time recorded by our Solar Space Heating systems range from 5 to 10°c and efficiencies achieved range from 30 to more than 100.

 Heat in Hot Air

 The heat, P, energy transferred by our Solar Heat Harvester Systems is based on the following thermodynamics equation for forced air heating systems:-

 P = q * ρ * c * Δ T / 3600

 P - power [kW]

 ρ - density of fluid [kg/m³]

 Δ T - temperature difference[K]